-The proposed works are expected to include the installation of a large sliding door on the northeast aspect of the haybarn.
-An extension will also be added to the rear of the farmhouse.
+The proposed works are expected to include the construction of an extension on the rear of the farmhouse, with internal remodelling.
 This will involve the demolition of the rear part of the outbuilding.
 Plans for the proposed works can be found in Appendix B.